 They attend Student Staff Liaison Committees within their schools, where they can bring up issues their students have.
 They are also automatically a member of the Education Network, and are voting members of Student Council, ensuring students on their course have a voice in key SU decisions.

 There is at least one course rep for every year on every course.
-You can find out who your course rep is here.
+To find out who your reps are, go to the Information for Students section.

 Faculty Reps are elected student representatives who represent all the students their faculty to the university.
 There are three reps per faculty, one for each level of study: Undergraduate, Postgraduate Taught, and Postgraduate Research.
 They play a vital role in supporting, consulting with, and building a community amongst their course reps.
 Each rep chairs their own Faculty Student Staff Liaison Committee (FSSLC), spaces where students can air any faculty level academic issues with university staff and find solutions to them.